 It is recommended to bring extra water as well, and an even smarter move is to have with you a water purifying device.

 Naturally, you would also need energy on your trail, and that requires food.
 You probably won’t be able to “live off the land” like in a Jack London’s book.
 You will need to carry some nutritious snacks that will keep you walking.
 A trip that takes a few hours probably does not demand a food that needs preparation.
-On the other hand, if you intend to camp in the wild, consider packing serious meal ingredients.
-Again, I put together a good list of food to pack for camping, feel free to check it out.
+On the other hand, if you intend to camp in the wild, consider packing serious meal ingredients – but make sure you know how to cook while camping.
+Aditionally, I put together a good list of food to pack for camping, feel free to check it out.

 Some of the food that I recommend bringing includes: